Crawl Space Wood Rot

 Condensation

-Condensation forms when humid air meets the cool surfaces inside a crawspace.
+During Northern Virginia’s warm months,humid air can create condensation when it touches cooler surfaces inside the crawl space.
 This moisture settles on wooden beams and floor joists, keeping them damp and vulnerable to fungal growth.
-Persistent condensation leads to crawl space wet rot, dry rot, and long-term structural weakening if the underlying moisture sources are not addressed.
+If the moisture problem is not fixed, ongoing condensation can lead to wet rot, dry rot, and long-term structural damage in the crawl space.

 Downspout draining water beside the foundation, causing saturated soil that can lead to crawl space wood rotting in Berkeley, WV.